Firewall configuration for iptables

 In our iptables firewall setup we will only concentrate on incoming traffic.
 Screening outbound traffic may also be needed, for example to block certain applications to connect to remote computers, but in this configuration example we see the outside world as the biggest threat.
 We will therefore define firewall rules which apply both to the INPUT and FORWARD chain and leave the OUTPUT chain untouched.

 First we will divide packets in different groups.
 Each group of packets deserves its own treatment.

-- The enemies are packets comming from sources, or going to destinations which are prohibited.
+- The enemies are packets coming from sources, or going to destinations which are prohibited.
 One way to recognize an enemy packet is by looking at the source IP address.
-You may know some IP addresses which are used by spammers who polute your forums.
+You may know some IP addresses which are used by spammers who pollute your forums.
 Enemies can also be packets in which requests are made to suspicious ports, for example to scan your computer for unprotected ports to a running MySQL server.

 - Friends are packets which are coming from a trusted source.
 Friends have more privileges than other packets.
 You could for example allow traffic to the SSH port from friends, but block access from other sources.